 How the Instagram algorithm works

-In a nutshell, Instagram prioritizes showing you posts from people that it considers to be close to you.
+In a nutshell, Instagram prioritizes showing you posts from people that it considers close to you.

-The more that you engage with posts from a specific person, the closer that Instagram will consider your relationship to be with that person, and therefore the more it will prioritize showing you posts from that specific person.
+The more that you engage with posts from a specific person, the closer that Instagram will consider your relationship to be with that person.
+Therefore the more it will prioritize showing you posts from that specific person.

 Let’s bring this back to videos.
 If people are more likely to see your posts in their feeds if they’ve consistently engaged with your posts in the past, and videos make people engage with your posts longer, then it makes sense that the more videos you post to Instagram, the more that Instagram will prioritize showing your posts to your followers.

-The more of your followers that actually see your posts in their feeds, the more likely that they’ll see and Like your posts.
+The more of your followers who actually see your posts in their feeds, the more likely they’ll see and Like your posts.